amberspyglass/parts/README.md

 [get other formats here](http://amberspyglass.co.uk/resources/parts/) (currently DXF and PDF; what other format would you like to see?).

-If you need a different (earlier) version of DWG or DXF for your application, [Open Design Alliance File Converter](https://www.opendesign.com/guestfiles/oda_file_converter) can convert the DWGs to the required vintage.
+If you need a different (earlier) version of DWG or DXF for your application, the [Open Design Alliance File Converter](https://www.opendesign.com/guestfiles/oda_file_converter) can convert the DWGs to the required vintage.